KatVolkova/fin_statements_analyser/README.md

 ![Benchmark Analysis](assets/benchmarking.png)

 The tool compares the calculated financial ratios with industry benchmarks.
 This comparison helps users understand how their company is performing relative to industry standards, identifying areas where the company excels or may need improvement.
+A short explanation of benchmarking is provided for non-financial users.

 ### Trend Analysis